-The following table sets forth our capitalization at December 31, 2019, and as adjusted to give effect to the sale of our units in this offering and the sale of the private placement units and the application of the estimated net proceeds derived from the sale of such securities, assuming no exercise by the underwriters of its over-allotment option:
+The following table sets forth our capitalization at March 31, 2020, and as adjusted to give effect to the sale of our units in this offering and the sale of the private placement units and the application of the estimated net proceeds derived from the sale of such securities, assuming no exercise by the underwriters of its over-allotment option:

-December 31, 2019 A ctual As Adjusted Notes payable to related party (1) \$ Deferred underwriting commissions (2) \$ 7,000,000 Class A common stock subject to possible redemption; -0- shares, actual, 18,977,399 shares, as adjusted 189,773,990 Preferred stock, \$0.0001 par value, 1,000,000 shares authorized; none issued and outstanding, actual and as adjusted Class A common stock, \$0.0001 par value, 100,000,000 shares authorized; -0- and 1,672,601 shares issued and outstanding (excluding -0- and 18,977,399 shares subject to possible redemption), actual and as adjusted, respectively (3) 167 Class B common stock, \$0.0001 par value, 10,000,000 shares authorized, -0- and 5,000,000 shares issued and outstanding, actual and as adjusted, respectively (4) 500 Additional paid-in capital 5,000,343 Accumulated deficit (1,000) (1,000) Total stockholders' equity (deficit) \$ (1,000) \$ 5,000,010 Total capitalization \$ (1,000) \$ 201,774,000
+March 31, 2020 020 Actual A As Adjusted Notes payable to related party (1) \$ 73,171 Deferred underwriting commissions (2) \$ 7,000,000 Class A common stock subject to possible redemption; -0- shares, actual, 18,977,399 shares, as adjusted 189,773,990 Preferred stock, \$0.0001 par value, 1,000,000 shares authorized; none issued and outstanding, actual and as adjusted Class A common stock, \$0.0001 par value, 100,000,000 shares authorized; -0- and 1,672,601 shares issued and outstanding (excluding -0- and 18,977,399 shares subject to possible redemption), actual and as adjusted, $^{(3)}$ 167 Class B common stock, \$0.0001 par value, 10,000,000 shares authorized, 5,750,000 and 5,000,000 shares issued and outstanding, actual and as adjusted, respectively (4) 575 500 Additional paid-in capital 24,425 5,000,343 Accumulated deficit (1,000) (1,000) Total stockholders' equity (deficit) \$ 24,000 \$ 5,000,010 Total capitalization \$ 97,171 \$ 201,774,000

 - (1) An affiliate of our sponsor has agreed to loan us up to \$300,000 to be used for a portion of the expenses of this offering.
 The "as adjusted" information gives effect to the repayment of any loans made under this note out of the proceeds from this offering and the sale of the private placement units.
-On January 16, 2020, we borrowed \$25,000 under the promissory note with the affiliate of our sponsor. - (2) \$0.35 per unit, or \$7.0 million in the aggregate, will be payable to the underwriters for deferred underwriting commissions.
+As of March 31, 2020, we had borrowed \$73,171 under the promissory note with the affiliate of our sponsor. - (2) \$0.35 per unit, or \$7.0 million in the aggregate, will be payable to the underwriters for deferred underwriting commissions.
 The deferred underwriting commissions will become payable to the underwriters from the amounts held in the trust account solely in the event that we complete an initial business combination, subject to the terms of the underwriting agreement.
 We record deferred underwriting commissions upon the closing of the initial public offering as a reduction of additional paid-in capital.
-Since the actual additional paid-in capital was reduced by the recording of the accrued deferred underwriting commission, total capitalization, as adjusted, includes the amount of the deferred underwriting commission to reflect total capitalization. - (3) Upon the completion of our initial business combination, we will provide our stockholders with the opportunity to redeem their public shares for cash equal to their pro rata share of the aggregate amount then on deposit in the trust account as of two business days prior to the consummation of the initial business combination including interest earned on the funds held in the trust account and not previously released to us to pay our taxes, subject to the limitations described herein whereby our net tangible assets will be maintained at a minimum of \$5,000,001 upon consummation of our initial business combination and any limitations (including, but not limited to, cash requirements) created by the terms of the proposed initial business combination. - (4) Actual share amount is prior to any forfeiture of founder shares by our sponsor and as adjusted amount assumes no exercise of the underwriters' overallotment option, the issuance of 5,000,000 founder shares in January 2020 and the dividend of 750,000 founder shares in February 2020.
+Since the actual additional paid-in capital was reduced by the recording of the accrued deferred underwriting commission, total capitalization, as adjusted, includes the amount of the deferred underwriting commission to reflect total capitalization. - (3) Upon the completion of our initial business combination, we will provide our stockholders with the opportunity to redeem their public shares for cash equal to their pro rata share of the aggregate amount then on deposit in the trust account as of two business days prior to the consummation of the initial business combination including interest earned on the funds held in the trust account and not previously released to us to pay our taxes, subject to the limitations described herein whereby our net tangible assets will be maintained at a minimum of \$5,000,001 upon consummation of our initial business combination and any limitations (including, but not limited to, cash requirements) created by the terms of the proposed initial business combination. - (4) Actual share amount is prior to any forfeiture of founder shares by our sponsor and as adjusted amount assumes no exercise of the underwriters' overallotment option.